HMWIAM/Phase1Project/Repository/dsc-phase-1-project-v2-4/README.md

 ## DATA CLEANING
 To start, I need to clean the data provided in such a manner that proper analysis and manipulation can be done.
 #### Function that will be in use
+I have created function that will make data cleaning really fast.
-This function is designed to fill null values in a column with the mode of that column
+This function is designed to fill null values in a column with the mode of that column.
 ```python
 # This function is designed to fill null values in a column with the mode of that column
 def fun_mode_fill_null(df, column_name):